Azure/doAzureParallel/docs/31-private-github-packages.md

 # Installing packages from a private GitHub repository

-Clusters can be configured to install packages from a private GitHub repository by settting the __githubAuthenticationToken__ property.
+Clusters can be configured to install packages from a private GitHub repository by setting the __githubAuthenticationToken__ property.
 If this property is blank only public repositories can be used.
 If a token is added then public and the private github repo can be used together.

+When the cluster is created the token is passed in as an environment variable called GITHUB\_PAT on start-up which lasts the life of the cluster and is looked up whenever devtools::install_github is called.

 ```json
 {